 - After you have returned home, be sure to follow your doctor’s orders regarding diet, rest, medication and activity.
 It is not unusual to feel a little sleepy, lightheaded, or dizzy for several hours after your procedure.
 Do not sign any important papers or make any significant decisions for at least 24 hours.

 - If you have any questions or problems after procedure, please contact your doctor.

-- A nurse from the center will phone you within a few days after your procedure to see how you are and answer any additional questions you may have.
+- You will receive a phone call from an Endoscopy Center associate within a few days after your procedure to check on your recovery and answer any additional questions you may have.

 - Do not drive a car, smoke, drink alcoholic beverages, operate machinery or cook for 24 hours after procedure.